The Camps One

 The main Auschwitz camp lay some 160 miles southwest of Warsaw and built around stagnant ponds, which was smelly and pestilential.

-Special installations were added at the Birkenau site, including Badeanstalten (bathhouses) used for the gassing of inmates and Leichenkeller (corpse cellars) used to store the bodies prior the cremation, and of course a crematorium.
+Special installations were added at the Birkenau site, including Badeanstalten [bathhouses] used for the gassing of inmates and Leichenkeller (Mortuary or in the view of Auschwitz, corpse cellars) used to store the bodies prior the cremation, and of course a crematorium.

 Experienced SS members staffed the camp.
-The staff was composed of Lageralteste (camp seniors), Blockalteste (block seniors), Studendienst (room orderlies) and Kapos (foremen of individual huts).
+The staff was composed of Lagerälteste (definition: oldest camp but in Auschwitz, it meant camp seniors), Blockalteste (in Auschwitz: block seniors), Studendienst (literally means student service but within the camp it meant: room orderlies) and Kapos (foremen of individual huts).
 Death transports flowed from all over Europe and it was estimated that between 1.1 million, men women and children died at this complex alone.

 The entire camp complex consisted of three main parts, and which had no fewer than 40 sub-camps.
-Auschwitz 1 was the main camp, which was the oldest part of the camp.
+Auschwitz I, was the main camp, and which was the oldest part of the camp.
 This part of the camp was used mainly as a concentration camp rather than an extermination camp.
-Auschwitz 2, also known as Auschwitz-Birkenau, was where all the special installations, as mentioned above, was built, This was the heart of the killing machine that was Auschwitz.
-The third part, Auschwitch 3, also known as Monowitz was mainly a slave labour complex were the inmates were expected to work within the purpose built Buna-Werke synthetic rubber and fuel plant and other private enterprises and which was based some six kilometres away from the Auschwitz camp itself.
+Auschwitz II, also known as Auschwitz-Birkenau, was where all the special installations, as mentioned above, was built, this was the heart of the killing machine that was Auschwitz.
+The third part, Auschwitz III, also known as Monowitz was mainly a slave labour complex where the inmates were expected to work within the purpose-built Buna-Werke synthetic rubber and fuel plant and other private enterprises and which was based some six kilometres away from the Auschwitz camp itself.

 In the Women's camp (Auschwitz) Block 30: SS doctors, Carl Clauberg and Horst Schumann carried out mass sterilisation experiments on inmates using X-ray machines.
 The primary purpose of these forced sterilisations was to prevent half-Jews (the Mischlinge) from being able to breed.